cciecier/data-science-Jan25/README.md

 **2024-11-19**  **-** **2024-11-20**

-Github Pages based template for hackathons
+Github Pages based template for hackathon(s)

 ## Instructors and Mentors